Gay Dresden offers the perfect weekend getaway for LGBT travellers looking to book a holiday in Germany.

 The best hotels in Gay Dresden are located in the heart of the Old Town.
 Since Dresden’s top tourist attractions are largely within walking distance, it makes sense to situate yourself downtown.
 All of the city’s hotels are gay-friendly and many of the luxury properties offer chic interiors.

-- Hotel Taschenbergpalais Kempinski: The city’s best luxury hotel is steps from Dresden Castle.
+- Hotel Taschenbergpalais Kempinski 5 STARS: The city’s best luxury hotel is steps from Dresden Castle.
 It features two restaurants, full-service spa, indoor pool and Gay Dresden’s best cocktail bar.

-- Hilton Dresden: Conveniently located across from Frauenkirche, the Hilton is a standard business hotel featuring 5 restaurants and indoor and outdoor swimming pools.
+- Hilton Dresden 4 STARS: Conveniently located across from Frauenkirche, the Hilton is a standard business hotel featuring 5 restaurants and indoor and outdoor swimming pools.